 But I’m going to try and keep getting some steps in because the day I stop is the day I commit to a wheelchaire forever.
 Plus walking is good for my mental health.

 Like all exercise, before you start anything, you should consult your doctor first to ensure it’s safe for you.

 I hope you will consider joining my massive team of walkers with The Walking Spondies.
 The goal is to enjoy yourself, get some physical activity in, and help us raise awareness for these diseases.
 If you do join us, make sure you post why you’re walking.

 Here is an easy tip to show support for what you are walking for:

 Post a photo of yourself or where you are walking and use something like this:

 I’m walking to raise awareness for (Ankylosing Spondylitis) (Fibromyalgia) (MECFS) in order to help educate others while supporting a close friend who suffers from AS, Fibro, and MECFS.[Your name}, The Walking Spondies

-As for me, I’m walking for Ankylosing Spondylitis, Fibromyalgia, and MECFS in May after coming off three years of being housebound.
+As for me, I’m walking for Ankylosing Spondylitis, Fibromyalgia, and MECFS in May each year.

 I hope YOU, dear readers, will help me in raising awareness.
 You can also donate to My Several Worlds to help me keep this site going if you wish!